awesome-streamers/awesome-streamerrc/TheAltF4Stream/README.md

 1. Install Docker for your operating system at https://docs.docker.com/get-docker/

-2. (optional) If you would like to build the image locally with a custom tag:
+2. (optional) If you would like to use a custom tag rather than download the latest `erkrnt/nvim:latest` tag:

 ```
 docker image build --tag <tag-name> .
 ```

-3. Run the command following in your working directory:
+3. Run the following in your working directory:

 ```
 docker container run \